-4. Once pasta is drained and cooled a bit, add pepperocincis, cheese, olives, cherry tomatoes, 2 Tablespoons bacon bits and 1/2 Tablespoon McCormick Salad Supreme.
+4. Once pasta is drained and cooled a bit, add pepperocincis, cheese, black beans, olives, cherry tomatoes, 2 Tablespoons bacon bits and 1/2 Tablespoon McCormick Salad Supreme.
 Stir gently to mix.

 5. Drizzle HALF of the Greek Vinaigrette dressing and mix well.